calmjs/calmjs/README.rst

 The name ``calmjs`` was originally derived from the steps in the first iteration of the toolchain which involves the steps compile, assemble, and linkage into a module of JavaScript using the namespace from the host Python package.
-The logo (whenever this can be gotten around to) will involve a bunny rabbit, ears represented by the `m` letter.
-This is choosen for their dietary habits, which is akin to how JavaScript is typically worked into a state that resembles a usable level.
+The `m` in the logo is the ear of a rabbit.
+The reason this animal is chosen as the mascot for this project is because of their dietary habits, as it's analogous to how JavaScript code is typically turned into a minimally usable level by other tools and framework.

 Features